Building CLI Apps in Rust â What You Should Consider

 After reviewing a good number of popular CLI apps in Rust I found that there are generally three kinds of app structures:

-• Flat, with a folder structure such as:
+as an example, with any folder structure - Flat, with a folder structure such as:

 src/